JavaScript is connected to webpages via the <script>

 </html>

-tag is executed by default in the order in which it occurs in the HTML, regardless of whether we are working with an external file or an inline script, so the location matters.
-The further on the scripts are located, the faster the user will see the page on the screen.
-Therefore, ideally, all scripts will be connected immediately before </body>
+tag runs in the order in which it appears in the HTML.
+It works the same regardless of whether we work with an external file or an inline script.
+So the location is important.
+The further we place the script, the faster the user will see the page on the screen.
+Optimally, all scripts should be just before </body>

 .